 - Learning to use cloth diapers may take some practice.

-- When you change your baby’s diaper outside of your home, you’ll need to carry the soiled diaper with you.
-(I know…)
+- When you change a cloth diaper outside of your home, you’ll need to carry the soiled diaper with you.

 - Unless you use a liner that wicks moisture away from baby’s skin, you’ll need to change diapers often.

 - Even if you use something like a fleece liner, cloth diapers will still need to be changed more often than disposables because they’re simply not as absorbent.

 This is the cold hard truth about using cloth diapers.
 They are more work.